-We’ve always known where we wanted to go with the Show Your Soft Side campaign, but we haven’t always been so clear about the best route to take to get there.
-Not surprising, considering our entire organization consists of just three people who work on a volunteer basis while straddling other responsibilities and even full time jobs.
+We’ve always known where we wanted to go with the Show Your Soft Side campaign, but we haven’t always been so clear about the best route to get there.
+Not surprising, considering the organization began with three people working on a volunteer basis while straddling other responsibilities and even full-time jobs.
 When you’re that small and thin on assets, it’s easy to get lost in the weeds.
-Knowing that, we set out to expand our advisory resources and, ironically, that search led us full circle back to our Softies.
-We’re thrilled to announce that the following individuals have come on board in an advisory capacity to help us maximize our efforts to end animal abuse before it starts.
+Knowing that, we set out to expand our resources and, over the past few years, have built an all-volunteer team of passionate “do-ers.”
+They’re the reason we’ve been able to not only hold on through the pandemic, but launch a number of new programs in the process.
+We’re thrilled to introduce you to the individuals who make up our board and help us maximize our efforts to end animal abuse before it starts.

 After 30 years as a copywriter and creative director in D.C., Baltimore, and London ad agencies, Sande now directs her talents toward helping defenseless cats and dogs.
 Mom to an FIV+ former street cat named Bugsy, Sande’s days (and a lot of nights) are focused on crafting Soft Side’s communication and expanding the campaign’s reach through partnerships with Softies and other like-minded businesses and organizations.

 Caroline practiced law for 20 years before devoting herself full-time to animal protection.
 In 2009, she was appointed Chair of the Mayor’s Anti-Animal Abuse Advisory Commission in Baltimore, following the brutal burning death of a dog named Phoenix.
 In 2011, she received the ASPCA’s Presidential Service Award for her work.
 Caroline devotes much of her time to overseeing programs and shares her home with 2 rescued cats, Ginger Babette and Mason Magoo.

 Tanya Keitz, Secretary